feklee/san/nodes/pcb/README.md

   * Mini-USB cable with loose ends

   * FTDI 5V TTL-232R USB – TTL level serial converter: [TTL-232R-5V-WE][7]

+  * Heat-shrink tubing: for assembling the FTDI-to-Mini-USB cable

 For each node (not part of PCBA):